Table of Contents

-You want your users to fill out a form on your app and you’d like to have certai fields pre-populated for them.
+You may have users who need to fill out a form on your app, and it would be beneficial to have certain fields already filled in for them.

-Example: You’re posting the link to a job application form on your website and you’d like the Job, Job Location, and Referral Source to be pre-populated for all applicants.
+For instance, if you are sharing the link to a job application form on your website, you may want the Job, Job Location, and Referral Source fields to already be filled in for all applicants.

 Requirements

-2. The fields that you want to pre-populate must be included on the form.
-Fields that aren't on the form can't be pre-populated for security reasons.
+The fields that you want to pre-populate must be included in the form view.
+Fields that do not exist in the form view can't be pre-populated for security reasons.

 Steps

-Decide which fields you want to pre-populate and what value you want each field to have.
-In this example, we want to pre-populate the Job, Job Location, and Referral Source fields with the values Lead Engineer, Philadelphia and postyourjob.com.
+Next, we'll decide which fields we want to pre-populate and what value we want each field to have.
+In this example, we want to pre-populate the Job field with the value of "Software Engineer".

 Connection Field Values

-If you're going to set a value for a connection field, it will work differently than with non-connection fields.
-You'll need to identify the specific connected value that you want to use for that connection field by its record ID.
+When setting a value for a connection field, the process is slightly different compared to non-connection fields.
+You will need to identify the specific connected value you want to use for that connection field by its record ID.

-After using the browser inspector, we found that the record ID for the Lead Engineer record is 59cd14ac592d6f093988c463.
-So that's the value we'll use for the Job connection field in the next step.
+Upon inspecting the browser, we discovered that the record ID for the Software Engineer record is 5a59362c238bd32f9ca0816c.
+Therefore, we will utilize this value for the Job connection field in the subsequent step.

 Format your field keys and values using the following JSON syntax: